spiral/docs/component/encrypter.md

 $ php app.php encrypt:key -m
 ```

-> Note, the encrypter is used to protect your cookie values, changing the key will automatically invalidate all
+> Note, the encrypter is used to protect your cookie values, changing the key will automatically invalidate all the
-issues cookies.
+issued cookies.

 ## Usage
 You can use the encrypter in your application via `Spiral\Encrypter\EncrypterInterface`: